Sudanese nomadic conflicts: November

-The UN received reports that Messiria tribe members clashed with members of the Sudanese armed forces in mountainous territory to the west of Kas in South Darfur on 9 and 10 November 2010.
-The Sudanese army denied being involved in fighting in the area but a spokesman for the Arab United Revolutionary Force Front said that helicopters and jets had attacked their positions, killing seven civilians and two fighters.
+The United Nations received reports that members of the Messiria people clashed with the Sudanese Armed Forces in mountainous territory west of Kas, South Darfur, on 9–10 November 2010.
+The Sudanese army denied involvement in the fighting.
+However, a spokesman for the Arab United Revolutionary Force Front claimed that helicopters and jets had attacked their positions, killing seven civilians and two fighters.

 December

-Men from the Messiria tribe stopped 150 cars in the state of South Kordofan and took almost 1,000 of the passengers hostage.
-The hostages were travelling from Khartoum to the south to take part in the 9 January 2011 Southern Sudanese independence referendum.
-The Messiria say they will continue to hold the hostages until the South Sudan's Unity State pays blood money it promised after three Messiria shepherds were killed by southern tribes earlier in the year.
+In December, armed Messiria tribesmen stopped about 150 cars in South Kordofan and took nearly 1,000 passengers hostage.
+The hostages were traveling from Khartoum to Southern Sudan to participate in the 9 January 2011 independence referendum.
+The Messiria stated that they would continue to hold the captives until Unity State in South Sudan paid blood money promised after three Messiria shepherds were killed by southern tribes earlier in the year.

 2011

 January

-At least 76 people were killed in the Abyei region in clashes between the Messiria and Ngok Dinka that began on 7 January 2011.
-Casualties amounted to 50 from the Messiria killed and 26 Ngok Dinka and local police killed.
-The violence took place during the voting in the Southern Sudan independence referendum.
-Both Sudanese and Southern Sudanese governments accused the other of becoming involved in the fighting but observer, former US president, Jimmy Carter stated that he believed the "national forces in the north and the south have been very careful not to become involved in the conflict".
+At least 76 people were killed in the Abyei region during clashes between the Messiria and Ngok Dinka that began on 7 January 2011.
+Casualties included 50 Messiria and 26 Ngok Dinka and local police.
+The violence occurred during the South Sudanese independence referendum.
+Both the Sudanese and Southern Sudanese governments accused each other of involvement in the fighting, but observer and former U.S. president Jimmy Carter stated that he believed “the national forces in the north and the south have been very careful not to become involved in the conflict."

 February

-At least 10 people were killed and others injured in a confrontation between the Misseriya and local police in Todach, Abyei on 27 February 2011.
-The attack occurred within days of a meeting between the leaders of the Misseriya and Ngok Dinka to discuss compensation for the 12 Dinka Ngok killed in the January attacks.
-The meeting failed to reach a resolution.
-Leaders of the Abyei administration alleged that the tribesmen were aided by the pro-Sudan militias.
-The confrontation consisted of two separate attacks on the police post at Todach at 4:00 am and 11.30 am local time.
-Local government officials alleged that the Sudanese government had ordered the attacks to apply pressure for upcoming talks on the future of Abyei province within Sudan or South Sudan.
-The Misseriya alleged that armed Dinka Ngok tribesmen were responsible and had disguised themselves as police to prevent the Misseriya moving cattle from the area.
-The Misseriya alleged that the Dinka Ngok were supported by the South's Sudan People's Liberation Army.
-The SPLA denied the allegations and stated that not a single SPLA soldier was based in the Abyei province.
+At least 10 people were killed and others injured in a confrontation between the Misseriya and local police in Todach, Abyei, on 27 February 2011.
+The attack came days after a meeting between Misseriya and Ngok Dinka leaders to discuss compensation for the 12 Ngok Dinka killed in the January clashes, which ended without resolution.
+Leaders of the Abyei administration alleged that the tribesmen were supported by pro-Sudan militias.

+The confrontation consisted of two separate attacks on the police post at Todach, at 4:00 am and 11:30 am local time.
+Local government officials claimed that the Sudanese government had ordered the attacks to increase pressure ahead of talks on Abyei’s future status within Sudan or South Sudan.
+The Misseriya alleged that armed Ngok Dinka tribesmen were responsible and had disguised themselves as police to block cattle movement.
+They further claimed that the Ngok Dinka were supported by the Sudan People’s Liberation Army (SPLA).
+The SPLA denied the allegations, stating that no SPLA soldiers were stationed in the Abyei region.

 May

-At the start of May 2011 at least 68 people were killed when members of the Nuer tribe launched several raids on water points used by the Murle tribe and stole 100,000 cattle.
+At the start of May 2011, at least 68 people were killed when members of the Nuer tribe carried out several raids on water points used by the Murle tribe and stole an estimated 100,000 cattle.